Forecasting 2017 NFL Rookie Wide Receiver Success: 3-Year Model

 While Jones doesn't seem to be getting a huge amount of hype, I like him as a safe investment with a strong chance of being fantasy relevant in the near future.

-Continue reading for two more WRs, which are available a round later and are better values...
+Continue reading for three more WRs, which are available a round later and are better values...